Tubbz-alt/Intel-Pattern-Matching-Technology/README.md

         LIBDIR = $(ARDUINOSW_DIR)/corelibs/libraries/Intel-Pattern-Matching-Technology/src

 ## About the Library
-The Intel® Pattern Matching Technology library is optimized for pattern classification and supports the following two major types of pattern classification algorithms:
+The Intel® Pattern Matching Technology library is optimized for pattern classification.
-   1. k-nearest-neighbor
-   2. Radial Basis Function (RBF)